reasonwithoutrestraint/site/Original/Metaethical Overview.md

 - Normativity: What it takes for something to be a reason?
 To be motivating?
 - Metaphilosophy: What is required for an analysis?
 Uninformative?
 Can there be revisionist analysis?

-# Key Divides

-### Semantic: Cognitivism, Descriptivism
+### Semantic & Phenomenological: Cognitivism & Descriptivism

+Are normative statements truth-apt?

-Are normative statements truth-apt and are they descriptive (express beliefs)?
+Are they descriptive (i.e. beliefs)?
+Do they describe entities, properties or relations?

-1. Non-cognitivism: moral statements are neither truth apt nor descriptive
+1. Non-cognitivism: moral statements are neither truth-apt nor descriptive
+    - Components:
+        - Semantic: Robust conception of truth (usually)
+    - Varieties:
         - Expressivist: normative statements express a speaker's attitudes
         - Emotive: normative statements function to influence the attitudes of others
         - Prescriptive: normative statements are imperatives
+    - Cons:
+        - Semantic: Embedding problem
+        - Phenomenology: Moral attitude problem
+        - Violates pretension of normative discourse
 2. Non-descriptive Cognitivism: moral claims are truth-apt, but not descriptive
+    - Components:
         - A minimalist conception of what is necessary for truth-aptness.
         - A sentence is truth-apt if they are conditions when it can be asserted.
-    - They are conditions when it can be asserted based on the grammatical rules of the language,
+        - There are conditions when it can be asserted based on the grammatical rules of the language,
+    - Pros:
+        - Other non-descriptive truth-apt linguistic domains: modality, probability, causation.
+    - Con:
+        - Semantic: Problem of creeping minimalism
+        - Phenomenology: moral attitude problem
+        - Violates pretension of normative discourse
 3. Descriptive Cognitivism: moral claims are truth-apt and describe moral entities, relations or properties.
-    - Naturalistism: moral entities are naturalistic.
-    - Non-naturalistism: moral entities are not naturalistic.
+    - Components:
+        - Semantic: Robust conception of truth
+    - Cons:
+        - Semantic: Open-Question argument
+        - Motivation: Cannot explain intrinsic motivation
+        - Phenomenology: Normative judgments are world to mind fit, rather than mind to world fit
+        - Flexibility of language: A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
+Best explained as prescriptions and/or expressions, rather than reports/descriptions.
+        - Cognitivism is evolutionarily useless

-### Metaphysics: Objective (attitude-independent) truth conditions
+### Metaphysics: Objectivism vs Subjectivism

 The metaphysical relation between normative truth and normative judgments:

+Are normative truths descriptive of normative facts?

+Are the truth-condition of normative facts attitude-independent?

 1. Non-descriptive cognitivism: no moral facts
+    - Varieties:
-    - The relation is *entailment* from normativity itself (constructivism).
+        - Constructivism: the relation is *entailment* from normativity itself.
+        - Non-descriptive cognitivism: the relation is *accurate* expression of one's attitude.
-2. Descriptive Anti-Realism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
+2. Subjectivism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
+    - Vareities:
-    - Normative facts are grounded in *actual* normative judgments (simple subjectivism).
+        - Simple subjectivism: Normative facts are grounded in *actual* attitudes judgments.
-    - Normative facts are grounded in *hypothetical* judgments (normative or otherwise) of an *ideal* agent (ideal observer, sophisticated subjectivism).
+        - Ideal subjectivism: Normative facts are grounded in the *hypothetical* attitudes of an *ideal* agent.
+    - Cons:
+        - Semantic: Open-Question Argument
+        - Cannot account for disagreement.
+        - Normative: Cannot explain categorical normative authority (if used to analyze morality directly).
+        - Normative: Cannot analyze normativity generally (if analysis depends fully informed judgments, cannot explain epistemic normativity).
-3. Descriptive Realism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
+3. Objectivism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
-    - Normative facts are grounded in attidude-independent natural facts (naturalism).
-    - Normative facts are grounded in non-natural facts (non-naturalism).
-    - Normative facts are grounded in secondary properties (sensibility theory).
+    - Cons:
+        - Motivation: Cannot explain intrinsic motivation
+        - Normative: Cannot ground intrinsic rationality

 Fourth option that no one accepts: normative facts are ontologically prior to moral views, but cannot explain any moral views.
 In that case, we are not in causal contact with moral facts.
 Thus, we have no reason to believe in them.

+### Error-Theory vs Success-Theory

+1. Error-Theory
+    - Pros:
+        - See cons for objectivism & naturalism/non-naturalism
+    - Cons:
+        - Arguments often apply to normativity generally, which cannot work.

 ### Metaphysics: Naturalism vs Non-naturalism:

 Some ways to draw the naturalism - non-naturalism divide:
-1. Natural facts are reductive.
+- Natural facts are reductive.
 Non-natural facts are not. (this conflates reductionism and naturalism)
-1. Natural facts must be discovered a posteriori.
+- Natural facts must be discovered a posteriori.
 Non-natural facts can be discovered a priori.
-2. Natural facts have spatio-temporal properties.
+- Natural facts have spatio-temporal properties.
 Non-natural facts do not.
-3. Natural facts have causal powers.
+- Natural facts have causal powers.
 Non-natural facts do not.

+1. Naturalism.
+    - General Cons:
+        - Motivation: Cannot explain intrinsic motivation
+        - Normative: Cannot ground intrinsic motivation
+    - Cons against analytic reductionism:
+        - Semantic: Open-Question argument
+        - Semantic: Twin-Earth
+        - Semantic: Translation
+    - Cons against synthetic reductionism:
+        - Semantic: Twin-Earth
+        - Epistemology: Cannot explain a priori normative knowledge
+        - Epistemology: No universally agreed properties of normative facts (unlike, e.g. water is H2O or yellow is wavelength ...).
+        - How it differs from non-naturalism?
+    - Cons against Irreductionism.
+        - How it differs from non-naturalism?
+2. Non-naturalism.
+    - Cons:
+        - Motivation: Cannot explain intrinsic motivation
+        - Normative: Cannot ground intrinsic rationality (because of lack of motivation)
+        - Ontology: Queer Supervenience
+        - Ontology: Causal redundancy => ontological bloat
+        - Ontology: Causal redundancy => evolutionarily useless
+        - Epistemology: Causal redundancy => epistemic access
+        - Epistemology: Supervenience detected as a conceptual necessity

 ### Normativity: Categorical vs Hypothetical